Part 1, Chapter 1

 Along with Python and Flask, SQLAlchemy is used to interact with a Postgres database and pytest is used instead of unittest for unit and integration testing.
 Finally, the app supports token-based authentication via the Flask-Bcrypt and PyJWT packages.

-Curious about how these app were developed?
+Curious about how these apps were developed?
 Check out the Test-Driven Development with Python, Flask, and Docker and Authentication with Flask, React, and Docker courses.

 Before diving in, let's take a minute to go over why some of the above tools are being used.

 Flask and Django are the two most popular Python web frameworks.
 Django is older and more mature than Flask, but it's also more opinionated.
 On the other hand, Flask is lighter weight so it doesn't make many decisions for you.
 You get to decide how you want to implement things.
 At its core, Flask is simple yet extensible, which is perfect for developing RESTful APIs and microservices.

 Docker is a container platform used to streamline application development and deployment workflows across various environments.
-It's used to create the infrastructure required -- like installing Linux, configuring system-level dependencies, and running Python -- for the web app within a lightweight container that can be moved from your development machine to the production server quickly and easily.
+It's used to package application code, dependencies, and system tools into lightweight containers that can be moved from development machines to production servers quickly and easily.

 pytest is a test framework for Python that makes it easy (and fun!) to write, organize, and run tests.
 When compared to unittest, from the Python standard library, pytest: